On Iterated Lorenz Curves with Applications: The Multivariate Case: Conclusion

 \section{Conclusion}

-The presented results provide a generalization of our earlier ones from \cite {[3]} to the bivariate case.
+The presented results provide a generalization of our earlier ones from \cite {[3]} to the multivariate case.
 Our simulations show a relatively quick convergence with $15-20$ iterations being enough for most of the cases \footnote{{ Source code: https://github.com/vjord-research/source-code/tree/main/lorenz-curves/paper2} }.
-The paper provided further interesting and unexplored properties of the Lorenz curves and the results shown can find multiple applications as discussed in \cite{[3]}.
+The paper provided further interesting and unexplored properties of the \textit{Lorenz curve}s and the results shown can find multiple applications as discussed in \cite{[3]}.
 Additionally, they have relation to many problems of pure dependence character.

 \textbf{Declarations:}